tmgthb/Autonomous-Agents/README.md

 - ToolPrefer-LLaMA (TP-LLaMA): Inference trajectory optimization by fine-tuning with expert demonstrations and then optimizing with DPO by using the ToolPreference-dataset.
 - Introduces ToolPreference-dataset, which includes tool-augmented LLM succesfull/failed exploration trees from ToolBench-dataset.
+- Reasons with  Depth-First Search (DFS) by constructing expert trajectories with decision trees (Tree-of-Thought), where each tree represents LLM thought/API response/API/decision on an API call.

 ---